777arc/textbook/content/frequency_domain.rst

 .. math::
    x(at) \leftrightarrow X\left(\frac{f}{a}\right)

-On the left hand side, we can see that we are scaling our signal x(t) in the time domain.
+On the left hand side of the equation, we can see that we are scaling our signal x(t) in the time domain.
 Here is an example of a signal being scaled in time, and then what happens to the frequency domain versions of each one.

 .. image:: ../_static/time-scaling.svg
    :align: center
    :target: ../_static/time-scaling.svg

-Scaling in time is essentially shrinking or expanding the signal in the x-axis.
-What this property tells us is that when we do that, the frequency domain also scales, but inversely.
-So, for example, when we transmit bits faster, we have to use more frequencies.
-This is why higher data rate signals take up more bandwidth/spectrum.
-If time-frequency scaling was proportional instead of inversely proportional then the cellular carriers would be able to transmit all the bits per second they wanted without paying billions for spectrum!
+Scaling in time essentially shrinks or expands the signal in the x-axis.
+What this property tells us is that scaling in the time domain causes inverse scaling in the the frequency domain.
+For example, when we transmit bits faster we have to use more frequencies.
+The property helps to explain why higher data rate signals take up more bandwidth/spectrum.
+If time-frequency scaling was proportional instead of inversely proportional, cellular carriers would be able to transmit all the bits per second they wanted without paying billions for spectrum!
 Unfortunately that's not the case.

-Those already familiar with this property may notice a scaling factor missing; it is left out for the sake of simplicity, for practical purposes it just doesn't make a difference.
+Those already familiar with this property may notice a scaling factor missing; it is left out for the sake of simplicity.
+For practical purposes it doesn't make a difference.

 4. Convolution Property:

 .. math::
    \int x(\tau) y(t-\tau) d\tau  \leftrightarrow X(f)Y(f)

-This one is called the convolution property because in the time domain we are convolving x(t) and y(t).
-You may not know about the convolution operation yet, so for now just imagine it like a cross-correlation.
+It is called the convolution property because in the time domain we are convolving x(t) and y(t).
+You may not know about the convolution operation yet, so for now imagine it like a cross-correlation.
 When we convolve time domain signals, it's equivalent to multiplying the frequency domain versions of those two signals.
-This is very different from just adding together two signals.
+It is very different from adding together two signals.
 When you add two signals, as we saw, nothing really happens, you just add together the frequency domain version.
-But when you convolve two signals, it's like creating a new third signal out of them.
-Convolution is the single most important technique in DSP, but for a reason we won't understand until we get into how filters work.
+But when you convolve two signals, it's like creating a new third signal from them.
+Convolution is the single most important technique in DSP, though we must understand how filters work first to fully grasp it.

-Before we move on, to briefly explain why this property is so important, consider the situation in which you have one signal you want to receive, and there is an interfering signal next to it.
+Before we move on, to briefly explain why this property is so important, consider this situation: you have one signal you want to receive, and there is an interfering signal next to it.

 .. image:: ../_static/two-signals.svg
    :align: center
    :target: ../_static/two-signals.svg

 The concept of masking is heavily used in programming, so let's use it here.
-What if we could create the mask below, and multiply it by the signal above in order to mask out the one we don't want.
+What if we could create the mask below, and multiply it by the signal above in order to mask out the one we don't want?

 .. image:: ../_static/masking.svg
    :align: center
    :target: ../_static/masking.svg

-We usually perform DSP operations in the time domain, so we can use the convolution property to see how we can do this masking in the time domain.
+We usually perform DSP operations in the time domain, so let's utilize the convolution property to see how we can do this masking in the time domain.
 Let's say that x(t) is our received signal.
-Let Y(f) be the mask we want to apply, in the frequency domain.
+Let Y(f) be the mask we want to apply in the frequency domain.
 Well that means y(t) is the time domain representation of our mask, and if we convolve it with x(t), we can "filter out" the signal we don't want.

 .. image:: ../_static/masking-equation.png
    :scale: 100 %
    :align: center

-This will make a lot more sense once we get into filtering.
+When we discuss filtering, the colvolution property will make more sense.

 Lastly, I want to point out that the convolution property works in reverse, although we won't be using it as much as the time domain convolution:

 .. math::
    x(t)y(t)  \leftrightarrow  \int X(g) Y(f-g) dg

-There are other properties, but the above four are the most important ones to understand in my opinion.
-Even though we didn't bother going through the proof for each property, the point is we use the mathematical properties to gain insight into what happens to real signals when we do analysis and processing.
-Don't get caught up on the equations, just try to make sure you understand the description of each property.
+There are other properties, but the above four are the most crucial to understand in my opinion.
+Even though we didn't step through the proof for each property, the point is we use the mathematical properties to gain insight into what happens to real signals when we do analysis and processing.
+Don't get caught up on the equations.
+Make sure you understand the description of each property.

 ******************************